Samuel Taylor Coleridge was an eighteenth/nineteenth century Romantic Lake Poet and philosopher

 4th October 1795 to Sarah Fricker at St. Mary Redcliffe, Bristol.
 (The same church where the manuscript of Chatterton’s “Rowley” had been found.
 Sarah was the sister of Edith Fricker who became the wife of Coleridge’s Friend Robert Southey.

 Monument in the aisle of St. Michael’s Church, Highgate, London, England.(where Coleridge was reburied on 6th June 1961 after his first location, near the chapel buildings of Highgate School, became derelict.
 John Masefield then poet Laureate was at the ceremony).

 Places of Interest:

 Dove Cottage and Museum, Grasmere.
 (Wordsworth Trust).

 Greta Hall, Keswick.
-Now a private family home of the musician Scott Ligertwood and his partner Jeronime Palmer, however parts of the house and buildings are available for holiday let, including the Coleridge wing – see their website for details) Coleridge lived here with Southey and Sarah Coleridge.
+Now a private family home of the musician Scott Ligertwood and his partner Jeronime Palmer, however parts of the house and buildings are available for holiday let, including the Coleridge wing) Coleridge lived here with Southey and Sarah Coleridge.

 Allan Bank, Grasmere.
 Former home of the Wordsworth’s where Coleridge lived for a time.
 Now opened by the National Trust.

 The Valley of Rocks, Lynton, Devon.
 (Coleridge walked from Stowey along the Coast many times with Wordsworth and other friends).

 Unitarian Church, Shrewsbury.

 Ash Farm, near Porlock, (Private residence).
 (Where “Kubla Khan” was conceived).